Castle Hill - North

 Castle Hill - North's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results for Castle Hill - North, with very low prevalence of common health conditions across all age groups.
+Health outcomes data shows excellent results in Castle Hill - North, with very low prevalence of common health conditions across all age groups.
 The rate of private health cover is exceptionally high at approximately 64% of the total population (8388 people), compared to the national average of 55.3%.

 Frequently Asked Questions - Health